tidbcloud/kysely/README.md

 # kysely-tidbcloud

-[Kysely](https://github.com/koskimas/kysely) dialect for TiDB serverless, using the [TiDB serverless driver](https://github.com/tidbcloud/serverless-js).
+[Kysely](https://github.com/koskimas/kysely) dialect for TiDB Cloud, using the [TiDB Cloud serverless driver](https://github.com/tidbcloud/serverless-js).

 It is designed to be used on the edge, like Vercel Edge Functions, Cloudflare Workers, Netlify Edge Functions, etc.